eiszapfen2000/tgda/README.md

 Preetham sky light and sun light, where the sun color is computed via full scattering.

 ## Tonemapping
-Reinhard global tonemapping operator.
+Global tonemapping operator by Reinhard et al. [Reinhard2002a, Equation 4], temporal luminance adaptation algorithm by Krawczyk et al. [Krawczyk2005a, Equations 5, 6, 7, 12].
 Color space conversions are done according to http://brucelindbloom.com

 ## Literature
 [Bruneton2010a] Eric Bruneton, Fabrice Neyret, and Nicolas Holzschuch.
 Real-time realistic ocean lighting using seamless transitions from geometry to brdf.
 Computer Graphics Forum, 29(2):487–496, 2010.